Cubified/xmt/README.md

 ### Building and Running

+`xmt` depends upon Xlib, two of its extensions, and `xdotool`, which will most likely be packaged under the names:

+- libX11(-devel)
+- libXdamage(-devel)
+- libXfixes(-devel)
+- xdotool

-`xmt` depends only upon Xlib, and can be compiled and run with:
+`xmt` can be compiled and run with:

      $ git clone --recurse-submodules https://github.com/Cubified/xmt
      $ make